 Pull & Bear: Pull & Bear is a more recent love of mine and is a brand I have a bit of a schoolgirl crush on right now, scrolling through their new in before I fall asleep.
 Pull & Bear is an online and in-store retailer, similar to Missguided in having just only 5 UK stores also, primarily being an online retailer.
 I would describe the brand as being an alternative and to being an affordable version of Urban Outfitters in many senses.
 It is on the cheaper side for what it provides and it offers the more unique dynamic trends.

 Shopping is very subjective, you may favour quality over cost or visa versa.
-With that in mind, I hope this post has given you an insight into what shops I favour and why.
+With that in mind, I hope this post has given you an insight into what my favourite clothing brands are and why.